lingaoliu105/lingaoliu105.github.io/_posts/2024-11-07-minimal-apis-versus-controllers-in-aspnet-core.md

 With the release of .NET 6, Microsoft introduced **Minimal APIs**, a lightweight and modern alternative that allows developers to define endpoints using a more functional and streamlined syntax.
 This model reduces boilerplate code and emphasizes convention-based routing and lambda-style handlers.

-Let’s explore the differences and see where each approach shines.
+Let's explore the differences and see where each approach shines.

 ## Controllers: The Established Way

 Controllers have been the backbone of ASP.NET MVC and Web API since the early days.
-In ASP.NET Core, they’re still the preferred way to structure complex applications with a need for rich features like:
+In ASP.NET Core, they're still the preferred way to structure complex applications with a need for rich features like:

 - Action filters (authorization, logging, etc.)
 - Model validation and binding